Could be caused by:

 The serial communication is also affected by the cable length.
 For long cable lengths a reduction of the clock rate can be needed.
 The clock rate can be reduced by setting the CLK_FRQ_KHZ macro in the call to applyComponent.cmd (set clock freq. to 500kHz):

-${SCRIPTEXEC} ${ecmccomp_DIR}applyComponent.cmd "COMP=Encoder-RLS-LA11-26bit-BISS-C,CH_ID=1,MACROS='CLK_FRQ_KHZ=500'"
+${SCRIPTEXEC} ${ecmccfg_DIR}applyComponent.cmd "COMP=Encoder-RLS-LA11-26bit-BISS-C,CH_ID=1,MACROS='CLK_FRQ_KHZ=500'"

-For EL5042 the following rates are available:
+For the EL5042, the following rates are available:

-See above for available communications rates.
+See above for available communication rates.

 The diagnostic data can be read from register Index A0p8 FB BiSS-C Diag data (for Ch.1, p = 0; Ch.2, p = 1):